Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 While in survival mode, a coffee-soaked hardtack meal will fill an empty stomach.

-But no meal is complete without some dessert!
+But no meal is complete without dessert!

 ANZAC is another “survival biscuit” with a long shelf-life.